SovereignCloudStack/website/_i18n/en/_posts/blog/2023-12-15-scs-is-fun-to-operate.md

 For the R4 development cycle one of the outcomes we proclaimed was *SCS enables Operators with an excellent toolbox*.
 An excellent toolbox is part of what is needed for operating cloud infrastructure as a commodity.
 Looking at what we’ve done in the past eight months this outcome however is much too narrow.
 *SCS enables* - on a variety of levels and not just operators, but also integrators, developers and most important consumers of infrastructure built upon SCS who want to run on top of fully digital sovereign infrastructure.

 ### [SCS is transparent](https://github.com/orgs/SovereignCloudStack/projects/6/views/30)

-Transparency is one of the core values embedded in our project - yet we want to make sure our development efforts throughout the R5 cycles are actively working towards being transparent.
-This ranges from our development culture (which needs to be transparent not only to be trustworthy but also to lower the barrier to join the community), to the open operations movement and all the way to technical items such as [SBOMs](https://en.wikipedia.org/wiki/Software_supply_chain) for our complete stack.
+Transparency is one of the core values embedded in our project - yet we want to make sure our development efforts throughout the R6 cycle are actively working towards being transparent.
+This ranges from our development culture (which needs to be transparent not only to be trustworthy but also to lower the barrier to join the community), to the open operations movement, the future of the SCS project and all the way to technical items such as [SBOMs](https://en.wikipedia.org/wiki/Software_supply_chain) for our complete stack.
 Transparent projects can be audited easily and trust can be built up more easily.

 ### [SCS is continuously built and tested](https://github.com/orgs/SovereignCloudStack/projects/6/views/21)